DanielHowe/fah_stats/README.md

 # Project Overview
+**Folding@home** is a crowd source computing project.
+Get started 'folding' by contributing to research at home, by setting up an account and joining a team.
+For more information, go to https://foldingathome.org/

-Folding@home is a status daemon for recording team stats to a mySQL database.
-The update time is configurable, but not recommended to be more frequent than once a day (1440 minutes)
+**fah_stats** is a node.js CRON daemon for logging team stats to a mySQL database.
+The update time is configurable, but is not recommended to be more frequent than once a day.
+This for example will execute at the 23:00 hour of the day

 Data is returned from the folding@home API and stored into a database.
 The API documentation can be found at https://stats.foldingathome.org/api